squarooticus/caliboat/README.md

-# Caliboat: Dockerized Calibre
+# Caliboat: Dockerized Calibre for Linux

 Recent versions of Debian no longer package stable versions of Calibre that run atop Python 2.
 Unfortunately, many Calibre plugins have not kept pace, including DeDRM.
-This simple Dockerfile starts with Ubuntu 18.04, installs Calibre, and retrieves DeDRM 6.8.0.
+This simple Dockerfile starts with Ubuntu 18.04, installs Calibre, and retrieves DeDRM 6.8.0 for subsequent user configuration.

 ## Overview

 The build by default creates:

-* A Docker container image configured with a user/group combination configured with a UID/GID matching that of the user running the build on your host OS, with everything from the app subdirectory copied into /app in the container image.
+* A Docker container image configured with a user/group combination configured with a UID/GID matching that of the user running the build on your host OS, with everything from the `app/` subdirectory copied into `/app` in the container image.
 * A script called `caliboat` that will start containerized Calibre with volume mappings for your host user's:
     * X11 socket
     * Calibre library